 */

-And the word length randomly chosen:
+And then a word length is randomly chosen:

 /**